feedboards/Feedboard.VSCode/README.md

 # feedboard vscode plaguin with (React + Vite)

-## setup vscode setting in .vecode folder
+## setup vscode setting in the .vecode folder

-carete a folder `.vscode` in this folder create these files
+create a folder `.vscode` in this folder, and create these files

 `tasks.json`